 As PAGE fellows build capacity with other publicly-engaged scholars across campuses, they will join the Imagining America network of activist-scholars, administrators, artists and media makers who are shifting culture toward justice within higher education and society.
 Examples of ongoing, local projects by PAGE fellows include a Bay Area movement history website, a national report on LGBTQ youth, a resource hub for Indigenous playwrights, a photography series on the colonial foundations of neoliberal universities, and much more.

-Read about the history of PAGE, our Invitations to Dialogue and at “Turning the PAGE: Ten Years of Leadership for Engaged Graduate Education”.
+Read about the history of PAGE and at “Turning the PAGE: Ten Years of Leadership for Engaged Graduate Education”.

-Given the current ambiguity of the format of conferences and large social gatherings during the COVID-19 pandemic, we are preparing an alternative remotely engaged PAGE Summit and IA Gathering.
+Given the ongoing ambiguity of the format of conferences and large social gatherings during the COVID-19 pandemic, we are preparing an alternative remotely engaged PAGE Summit and IA Gathering.

 PAGE Fellows will receive:

 • Access to year-long mentorship and community-building events, both within PAGE and the Imagining America networks.
-These can include but is not limited to research projects, publication opportunities, and skill-building workshops.
+These can include but are not limited to research projects, publication opportunities, and skill-building workshops.

 • Opportunity to apply for up to $1,000 professional development funds.